 Here are a few household items that you can use:

 You can use common household items to remove mold.
 Most homes have a bottle of hydrogen peroxide.
 All you do is mix hydrogen peroxide and with warm water and apply it to the affected area.
 Rub the mixture with a soft bristle brush over the mold and this should wipe it out.

 Bleach And Water Solution

 This one is also simple.
 Combine bleach and water in a spray bottle and target the affected area.
 Scrub gently over the mold and this should wipe it out.

 Signs Of Mold Vs Mildew

 Spotting the signs of mold that aren’t associated with their visual presence can be difficult.
 Because those who haven’t dealt with mold often can have trouble spotting the symptoms.
-So check out these telltale signs.

 Both mold and mildew smell similar but mold has a much stronger smell.
 They smell damp, musty, and a little rotten.
 The smell is from the microbial volatile organic compounds that the mold produces.